AminoACID123/AminoACID123.github.io/_pages/readinglist.md

 * **Abstract:** Fuzzing has achieved tremendous success in discovering bugs and vulnerabilities in various software systems.
 Systems under test (SUTs) that take in programming or formal language as inputs, e.g., compilers, runtime engines, constraint solvers, and software libraries with accessible APIs, are especially important as they are fundamental building blocks of software development.
 However, existing fuzzers for such systems often target a specific language, and thus cannot be easily applied to other languages or even other versions of the same language.
 Moreover, the inputs generated by existing fuzzers are often limited to specific features of the input language, and thus can hardly reveal bugs related to other or new features.
 This paper presents Fuzz4All, the first fuzzer that is universal in the sense that it can target many different input languages and many different features of these languages.
 The key idea behind Fuzz4All is to leverage large language models (LLMs) as an input generation and mutation engine, which enables the approach to produce diverse and realistic inputs for any practically relevant language.
 To realize this potential, we present a novel autoprompting technique, which creates LLM prompts that are wellsuited for fuzzing, and a novel LLM-powered fuzzing loop, which iteratively updates the prompt to create new fuzzing inputs.
 We evaluate Fuzz4All on nine systems under test that take in six different languages (C, C++, Go, SMT2, Java, and Python) as inputs.
 The evaluation shows, across all six languages, that universal fuzzing achieves higher coverage than existing, language-specific fuzzers.
 Furthermore, Fuzz4All has identified 98 bugs in widely used systems, such as GCC, Clang, Z3, CVC5, OpenJDK, and the Qiskit quantum computing platform, with 64 bugs already confirmed by developers as previously unknown.

-### A Theoretical Foundation of Sensitivity in an Abstract Interpretation Framework
+### A Theoretical Foundation of Sensitivity in an Abstract Interpretation Framework (TOPLAS 2018)
 * <img src="../files/images/pdf_24px.png">[Paper](../files/papers/A_Theoretical_Foundation_of_Sensitivity_in_an_Abstraction_Interpretation_Framework.pdf)
 * **Abstract:** Program analyses often utilize various forms of sensitivity such as context sensitivity, call-site sensitivity, and object sensitivity.
 These techniques all allow for more precise program analyses, that are able to compute more precise program invariants, and to verify stronger properties.
 Despite the fact that sensitivity techniques are now part of the standard toolkit of static analyses designers and implementers, no comprehensive frameworks allow the description of all common forms of sensitivity.
 As a consequence, the soundness proofs of static analysis tools involving sensitivity often rely on ad hoc formalization, which are not always carried out in an abstract interpretation framework.
 Moreover, this also means that opportunities to identify similarities between analysis techniques to better improve abstractions or to tune static analysis tools can easily be missed.
 In this article, we present and formalize a framework for the description of sensitivity in static analysis.
 Our framework is based on a powerful abstract domain construction, and utilizes reduced cardinal power to tie basic abstract predicates to the properties analyses are sensitive to.
 We formalize this abstraction, and the main abstract operations that are needed to turn it into a generic abstract domain construction.
 We demonstrate that our approach can allow for a more precise description of program states, and that it can also describe a large set of sensitivity techniques, both when sensitivity criteria are static (known before the analysis) or dynamic (inferred as part of the analysis), and sensitive analysis tuning parameters.
 Last, we show that sensitivity techniques used in state-of-the-art static analysis tools can be described in our framework.